webdriverio-community/wdio-html-reporter/README.md

-### To use a custom handlebars template for reports

-Uncomment the templateFilename above, and in the ReportAggregator.
-You must provide an absolute path to the file you can modify the alt-template above if you wish
-The template must support all the constructs in the default template.
-You may add more or just change the formatting and css.

 ### To generate a pdf file from this report

 Requires an additional plugin to keep the support lightweight for those that dont want it.